 |HEAD||Dr NAMANE Abdelkader / email@example.com|

-In 2006, numerous proteomics approaches were carried out.
+Numerous proteomics approaches were carried out in the laboratory.
 One main focus was the comparative analysis of relative protein expression under different growth conditions or of different strains of an organism.
-For this aim, comparative 2DE or stable isotope labelling of peptides (iTRAQ) followed by MDLC-ESI-MSMS were applied to Mycobacterium tuberculosis (collaboration with N Winter, Mycobacterial Genetics), to Photorhabdus luminescens (collaboration with JF Charles, Genetics of Bacterial Genomes), and to Mycobacterium ulcerans (collaboration with G Reysset, Bacterial Molecular Genetics).
+For this aim, comparative 2DE or stable isotope labelling of peptides (iTRAQ) followed by MDLC-ESI-MSMS were applied to Mycobacterium tuberculosis (collaboration with N Winter, Mycobacterial Genetics), to Photorhabdus luminescens (collaboration with JF Charles, Genetics of Bacterial Genomes).

 "Targeted proteomics” involves initial protein enrichment by various methodologies.
 This approach was widely used for different projects, especially for protein-protein interactions and phosphoproteome analyses.
-For instance, selective purifications of yeast protein complexes using the TAP (Tandem Affinity Purification) approach resulted in the identification of partners involved in active protein complexes.
+For instance, affinity purifications of protein complexes using the TAP (Tandem Affinity Purification) approach resulted in the identification of partners involved in active protein complexes.
 Moreover, quantitative results obtained with iTRAQ labelling gave valuable information for the understanding of the protein order assembly within the pre-60s maturation process (collaboration with A Jacquier, Molecular Interaction Genetics).
 The TAP method is also applied to protein analyses of Helicobacter pylori (collaboration with H de Reuse, Pathogenesis of Mucosal Bacteria).
-Combination of 2DE and mass spectrometry analyses led to the identification of proteins phosphorylated by Yak1 kinase in Candida albicans (collaboration with S Goyard, Fungal Biology and Pathogenicity).
+After an enrichment step of phosphorylated proteins, a combination of 2DE and mass spectrometry analyses led to the identification of the Leishmania donovani phosphoproteome (collaboration with G Spaeth, Parasite Virulence).

 In parallel to our scientific activity, which involves the Proteomics platform in many collaborative projects, we are also dedicated to service activities.